ericanderson333/Stock_Analysis_Spring_Boot/README.md

 on while you are on your user dashboard. <br />

 ## Additional Info
-In your: 'application.properties' <br />
-file, don't worry about any configurations.
+In your: 'application.properties' file, don't worry about any configurations.
 Only property I had to set was 'DEBUG'.
 However that was just during applcation development. <br />